Ebazhanov/linkedin-skill-assessments-quizzes/cybersecurity/cybersecurity-quiz.md

 - [x] intrusion detection system (IDS)
 - [ ] next generation firewall

-An intrusion detection system (`IDS`) is a device or software application that monitors a network or systems for malicious activity or policy violations.
+**Explanation**: An intrusion detection system (`IDS`) is a device or software application that monitors a network or systems for malicious activity or policy violations.

 [Quizlet](https://quizlet.com/217188159/cissp-practice-testschapter-7-security-operations-domain7-flash-cards/)